What Is Rapid Prototyping? Methods, Materials, and Steps

 Improved Design Accuracy and Quality

-With the help of this technique engineers can build high-quality designs.
+With the help of this technique, engineers can build high-quality designs.
 Because it allows them to modify the design in CAD instead of building whole new components.

 Material and Performance Evaluation